oleg-lzn/video_player/README.md

 1. Clone the repo
 2. Place your own video in `/assets` or modify the `video_example_2` import
+3. Run `npm i` to install dependencies
-3. Run `npm start` to launch the dev server
+4. Run `npm run dev` to launch the dev server

 ---